Apple Pinwheels With Caramel Icing

 Even as soon as they came out of the oven they were pretty sturdy and easy to move.
 I had thought they would fall apart but again, puff pastry proved me wrong.

-Add the caramel icing
+For the caramel icing:

 Then I drizzled them over the pinwheels with a spoon…

+And they are ready to serve!
 I served these little beauties with coffee and we enjoyed them immensely.

 They were delicious, impressive, unique, and half the work of homemade muffins.